g-savitha/portfolio/content/posts/39-caching-strategies.md

 There is no universally correct answer.
 A payments service and a recommendation engine have very different requirements.
 The right combination depends on what your users actually feel and what your database can actually handle.

-What I have seen consistently: teams reach for basic TTL because it works, and then do nothing else until something breaks in production.
-The time to add jitter and stale-while-revalidate is when you first build the caching layer.
-Not at 3am during an incident.

-Your cache is not just a performance layer.
-It is load-bearing infrastructure.
-Treat it accordingly.

 ---

-*Part of a series on distributed systems patterns.
-Next: consistent hashing and how to avoid hot shards.*